ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.04/+article.md

 @youtube{disclosure id=s17DzFKRPQs caption="With Love Until We Die by Tristam"}

 Tristam just released his album and it was wild.
 This was the spotlight song as the album is called [WLUWD](https://www.youtube.com/watch?v=AEydi6ibp60), an abbreviation for this song title.
-The other songs in this album are also so good in itself, highly recommended to check out the whole album.
+The other songs in this album are also so good in itself, go check out the whole album if you like this song.

 @youtube{disclosure id=3FKqAbb2X9c caption="[Haru Urara](https://music.youtube.com/watch?v=3FKqAbb2X9c) by Genic"}